rtm516/GeyserMC-wiki/Understanding-the-Config.md

   address: 0.0.0.0
   # The port that will listen for connections
   port: 19132
-  # The MOTD that will be broadcasted to Minecraft: Bedrock Edition clients
+  # The MOTD that will be broadcasted to Minecraft: Bedrock Edition clients.
+Irrelevant if "passthrough-motd" is set to true
   motd1: "GeyserMC"
   motd2: "Another GeyserMC forced host."
 remote: